Lab-Brat/dotfiles/README.md

 ### dotfiles
 This repository is a collection of all my dotfiles (.blabla) that I use to configure nvim, tmux and many other Linux programs.

+#### Neovim
+Neovim configuration:
+`nvim`

 #### LunarVim
 Default installation: